Induced gravitational waves: the effect of first order tensor perturbations: Results: peaked power spectra

 As discussed earlier, a Dirac delta peak is not realistic, and hence to discuss the plausibility of detecting these induced waves we should move to a power spectrum which has some finite width to its peak.
 This can be achieved with a Lognormal power spectrum,

 with $\sigma$ controlling the width of the peak and normalised such that $\int ^{\infty}_{- \infty}d\log k \mathcal{P}_{\zeta , h} = \mathcal{A}_{\zeta , h} $.
 In the following we take $\sigma =0.1$, so that the general behaviour of the spectral densities discussed in the previous section (Dirac delta input power spectra), holds in this scenario.
 For a detailed discussion of scalar-scalar induced waves from a lognormal peak, see Ref.~\cite{Pi:2020otn}.
 The scale at which we centre the scalar power spectrum ($k_{\zeta}$) is chosen so that the physical frequency is centred in the LISA band: $k=f \times (2\pi a_0)$, with $f_{\zeta}=3.4$ mHz.
 We take $\mathcal{A}_{\zeta}\approx 2.1\times10^{-2}$, which corresponds to an enhancement of $\mathcal{O}(10^{7})$ of the Planck 2018 data \cite{Planck:2018jri}, motivated by the enhancement needed to the power spectrum in order to produce primordial black holes \cite{Motohashi:2017kbs}.
 All spectral densities in the following are found by numerically integrating the expressions in Eqs.~(\ref{densityss}), (\ref{densitytt}) and (\ref{densityst}).
-In Fig.~\ref{lognormaldetection_sp} we present the results of our toy model for different scenarios.
-We consider the cases where the power spectrum of scalars and tensors peak at identical and different scales for different values of $\mathcal{A}_h$ relative to $\mathcal{A}_{\zeta}$.
-A feature that becomes apparent is that when $\mathcal{A}_h=\mathcal{A}_{\zeta}$ and $k_h=k_{\zeta}$ (top-left plot in Fig.~\ref{lognormaldetection_sp}), the scalar-tensor contribution becomes dominant.
-This could be due to the fact that the scalar-scalar resonance is less sharp and hence has lower amplitude than in the Dirac delta case.
-When we decrease the amplitude of the tensor power spectrum by a factor of ten (bottom-left plot in Fig.~\ref{lognormaldetection_sp}) the resonant behaviour becomes apparent in the total signal and the scalar-tensor signal contributes narrowly on smaller scales.
-For the case when $k_h = 4c_sk_{\zeta}$ (top and bottom right plots in Fig.~\ref{lognormaldetection_sp}) we can still distinguish the resonant peak and also have an extra contribution coming from the scalar-tensor terms, in the form of a peak.
+In Fig.~\ref{lognormaldetection_sp} we present the results of our toy model for different scenarios. \refrep{When the primordial scalar and tensor spectra peak at the same scale, the scalar-tensor contribution becomes the dominant contribution.
+For the case when $k_h = 4c_sk_{\zeta}$ we can still distinguish the resonant peak and also have an extra contribution coming from the scalar-tensor terms, in the form of a peak.}